 That BU fellowship turned into her dream job two years later when she was hired full-time.

 A gift from the late Arthur G. B. Metcalf (Wheelock’35, Hon.’74), a BU Board of Trustees chair emeritus and former professor, funds the Metcalf Cup and Prize and the Metcalf Awards for Excellence in Teaching, created in 1973 and presented at Commencement.
 The Cup and Prize winner receives $10,000, and the Award winners receive $5,000 each.
 A University committee selects winners based on statements of nominees’ teaching philosophy, supporting letters from colleagues and students, and classroom observations of the nominees.

-The winners of this year’s Metcalf Awards for Excellence in Teaching are Courtney Goto, a School of Theology associate professor of religious education, and Seth Blumenthal, a College of Arts senior lecturer in the Writing Program.
+The winners of 2020’s Metcalf Awards for Excellence in Teaching are Courtney Goto, a School of Theology associate professor of religious education, and Seth Blumenthal, a College of Arts senior lecturer in the Writing Program.

 Find more information about Commencement on the Commencement website.